• Skip to primary navigation

 • Vanilla: a touch of vanilla goes a long way in creating more warmth and compliments the flavor of the warm spices.

-• Large Eggs: the eggs act as a binding ingredient for the batter and aids in the rise of the donut.
+• Large Eggs: the eggs act as a binding ingredient for the batter and aid in the rise of the donut.

-• Apple Pie Spice: apple pie spice is a mixture of cinnamon, nutmeg, allspice, ground ginger and cardamom.
-You can mix up your own apple pie spice if you'd like but I find buying the small container of spices such a time saver.
+• Apple Pie Spice: the apple pie spice is a mixture of cinnamon, nutmeg, allspice, ground ginger, and cardamom.
+You can mix up your own apple pie spice if you’d like but I find buying the small container of spices such a time saver.

-This recipe is incredibly easy to make.
+This apple cider mochi donuts recipe is incredibly easy to make.
 All you need is a little patience in reducing the apple cider.

 Cooking down apple cider on the stove.